Which are the best protein bars in the UK?

 Grenade Carb Killa

 The Grenade Carb Killa is the best tasting protein bar in the UK.
 At least among the ones we’ve tasted.
-In a blind taste test, all participants in our group said the Grenade Carb Killa is by the most agreeable on the taste buds.
+In a blind taste test, all participants in the group said the Grenade Carb Killa is by the most agreeable on the taste buds.

 Price-per-bar the Grenade Carb Killa is the second most expensive to buy at current time of writing.
 But with 38.7g of protein per 100g, it contains the most protein out of all the group we tested.